-If you make sure to follow these steps whenever your area experiences dry periods, you should be able to discover any problems before they get too severe.
+If you make sure to follow these steps whenever your area experiences a dry spell, you should be able to discover any problems before they get too severe.

 Putting a Water System in Place

-There are different ways that you can go about doing this step, as there are soaker hoses or regular sprinkler systems that can be put in place so that you can provide water as needed.
+There are different ways that you can address foundation irrigation, as there are soaker hoses or regular sprinkler systems that can be put in place so that you can provide water as needed.
 You can also go as far as adding a timer so that you know just how long the area is receiving water.
-If you cannot or do not want to do this you can water it by hand, but will take up a lot of your time.
+If you cannot or do not want to do this, you can water it by hand, but this can take up a lot of your time.

-When you water your foundation depends on the amount of rain that your area has gotten.
-If you need to know the exact length of time, you can contact a foundation or landscape professional in your area.
+When you need to water your foundation depends on the amount of rain that your area has gotten.
+If you need to know the exact length of time, you can contact a foundation or landscape professional in the Houston area.